Is a Nursing Career Right For You?

 Take The Free Quiz

-Accrediting and approving nurse education programs are necessary for nursing and LPN schools to meet standards.
-Let’s first look at the differences:
+Accrediting and approving nurse education programs are necessary for nursing and LPN schools to meet accreditation standards.
+Here is a quick guide to describe approved vs accredited nursing program in brief:-

-1. Nursing Accreditation is a nationwide process.
-Approval is a state-based process.
-The national accreditation agencies assess nursing programs across the country.
-State Boards of Nursing (BONs) evaluate nursing programs within their states.
+1. LPN accreditation is a nationwide self-regulatory process.
+Whereas approval is a state-based accreditation process.
+The national accreditation agencies assess candidate programs across the country.
+State Boards of Nursing (BONs) evaluate programs within their states.

-2. A national accrediting agency approved by the U.S. Department of Education accredits a nursing program.
-It does this to maintain high standards of nursing education and provide service to the general public in various settings.
-Approval is the responsibility of the state Board of Nursing (BON).
+2. A national accrediting agency approved by the U.S. Department of Education accredits a program.
+It does this to maintain high standards of education and provide service to the general public in various settings.
+Meanwhile, approval is the responsibility of the state Board of Nursing (BON).
 It ensures that all laws are followed in the field of nursing.

-4. Students are not required to have accreditation to take the National Council Licensure Examination.
+4. Students are not required to have LPN accreditation to take the National Council Licensure Examination.
 However, BON approval is required.
-Accreditation is also granted to schools that the state has approved.
+Accreditation is also granted to accredited schools that the state has approved.

 5. Licenses can be obtained through the state BON.
-A nurse must be licensed to practice as a nurse or health care professional in that state’s healthcare industry.
-A nursing program can give you certification or join a professional organization.
+A nurse must be licensed to practice as a nurse in that state’s healthcare industry to get clinical practice experience.
+A nursing education program can give you certification or join a professional organization.
 While certification is a sign of high achievement in a particular field, it does not confer a license to practice in the nursing profession.

 Nursing School Accreditation: The Importance